Moral Development In Children: Stages And What You Should Do

 protip_icon Did you know?

 There have been several theories on moral development.
-The crux is parents and the environment in which children grow up have an impact on their morality.
+The crux is a child’s parents and the environment in which they grow up affect their sense of morality.

 Parents’ Role In Moral Development Of Children